 We are very pleased to welcome you to Old Ship.
 We want you to feel comfortable among us.

-Our Sunday worship service from September through June, held in the Meeting House at 90 Main St., begins promptly at 10:25 am and lasts about an hour.
+From September through mid June, our worship service, held in the Meeting House at 90 Main St., begins promptly at 10:25 am and lasts about an hour.

 upcoming worship services